dendimaniac/frozen_throne/README.md

 2. Run npm install at root of cloned repo to install node modules and symlinks
 3. npm run dev to automatically compile TS to Lua
 4. npm run launch to automatically launch workshop tool
-5. Open corresponding and build the map (needed first time and on map changes only)
+5. Open corresponding map and build (needed first time and on map changes only)